Shooting's power couple graces ISSF World Cup in Delhi | Sports-Games

-Shooting's power couple Peter and Roxana Sidi is back in India for the second time in two years.
+Shooting's power couple Peter and Roxana Sidi is back in India for the second time in two years, the Hungarian legend fulfilling the dual role of representing his country besides coaching his Romanian wife.

-Peter, who hails from Hungary, and his wife Roxana, who is from Romania, are in the national capital to take part in the ongoing ISSF World Cup at the Dr Karni Singh Shooting Range.
+Peter and his wife Roxana, who is part of the Romanian national team, are in the national capital to take part in the ongoing ISSF World Cup at the Dr Karni Singh Shooting Range.

 The Sidis were here two years ago, when the venue played hosts to the World Cup, which also doubled as Tokyo Olympic Qualifications offering as many as 16 quota places.